owhite/OTHER/scrap.md

 And see if ODrive agrees that calibration worked by just running
 * `odrv0.axis0.encoder.config.pre_calibrated`

 (using no "= True" ).
-Make sure that variable is in fact True.
+Make sure that 'pre_calibrated' is in fact True.

 Also, if you have calibrated and encoder.pre_calibrated is equal to true, and you had no errors so far.
 Run this:
 * `odrv0.axis0.encoder.config.use_index = True`